What Is Hafez Known For? Life, Poetry, and Legacy of Hafez Shirazi

 Themes in Hafez’s Poetry

-Hafez’s ghazals are celebrated for their rich, multilayered themes, which include:
+Hafez’s ghazals are celebrated for their rich, multilayered themes, including:

 Love

-Hafez’s exploration of love transcends the physical and ventures into the mystical.
-His verses often blur the lines between earthly romance and divine affection, using the beloved as a metaphor for a spiritual quest.
+Hafez’s exploration of love transcends the physical and enters the mystical.
+His verses often blur the boundary between human romance and divine affection, presenting the beloved as a symbol of spiritual truth.

 Spirituality